sameersaeed/chip8-emulator/README.md

 ## Docker setup

-you can deploy this project on Docker by running either of the following commands from the project root:
+You can deploy this project on Docker by running either of the following commands from the project root:

-setup using Docker Compose:
+Setup using Docker Compose:
 ```console
 docker-compose up --build
 ```

-setup using Docker:
+Setup using Docker:
 ```console
 docker build -t chip8-web .
 docker run -d -p 3000:80 chip8-web
 ```
-once the container is running, you can access the emulator through your web browser by going on [http://localhost:3000/chip8.html](https://github.com/sameersaeed/chip8-emulator)
+Once the container is running, you can access the emulator through your web browser by going on [http://localhost:3000/chip8.html](https://github.com/sameersaeed/chip8-emulator)

 <br>

-### (optional) manually compiling to WebAssembly
+### (Optional) Manually compiling to WebAssembly

-starting from project root, run:
+Starting from project root, run:

 ```console
 cd client